 Since the introduction of tighter emissions standards for new vehicles and the vehicle LEZ implementations in London, air quality in the capital has improved.
 However, as emissions from vehicles have gone down, the proportion coming from construction machinery has increased and the mayor decided to tackle these emissions by introducing the London nrmm LEZ in 2015.

-Up until 2020, machines working on major developments within greater London need to meet EU Stage IIIA levels, while those working on those sites in the Central Activity Zone or Canary Wharf have to meet Stage IIIB limits.
+Up until 2020, machines working on major developments within greater London needed to meet EU Stage IIIA levels, while those working on those sites in the Central Activity Zone or Canary Wharf had to meet Stage IIIB limits.
 These limits only apply to machines between 37 and 560 kW although it is good practice to apply the limits to all sites and machines.

-From 2020 these requirements will tighten to Stage IIIB for Greater London and Stage IV for the Central Activity Zone and Canary Wharf and will apply to all sites.
+From 2020 these requirements tightened to Stage IIIB for Greater London and Stage IV for the Central Activity Zone and Canary Wharf and apply to all sites.

 Want to know more about how the London LEZ affects your Machinery?
 Please contact us to discuss.

 The Mayor’s guidance on meeting these requirements is to either reorganise the fleet to use a machine that meets the required standard, obtain new equipment that meets the standards, fit a different engine that meets the standards to an existing machine, or retrofit an approved exhaust aftertreatment device registered on the EST scheme.

 As Stage IIIB legislation is tighter for both NOx and PM, retrofit for both these pollutants should be considered but, if it is not possible to retrofit for both pollutants, then just particulate retrofit is acceptable.
 Generally, SCR is needed to significantly reduce NOx emissions and retrofit SCR is more difficult to implement for individual machines.